-U.S., Europe plan joint push to cut methane -- and convince other nations to follow suit
+U.S., Europe plan joint push to cut methane — and convince other nations to follow suit

-U.S. and European Union officials plan to ask other key nations to sign on to the Global Climate Pledge as soon as this Friday, when President Biden and leaders of major economies gather for a virtual, closed-door meeting on climate and energy issues.
+U.S. and European Union officials plan to ask other key nations to sign on to the Global Methane Pledge as soon as this Friday, when President Biden and leaders of major economies gather for a virtual, closed-door meeting on climate and energy issues.

 Leaders are expected to officially launch the effort at a high-profile United Nations climate summit this fall in Glasgow, Scotland.
 The White House did not immediately respond to a request for comment on Tuesday.
 A spokesman for the European Commission declined to comment.

 A European official familiar with the discussions said that the E.U. and the United States recently reached the deal to reduce methane emissions by 30 percent below 2020 levels by the end of the decade.
-The official, who spoke on the condition of anonymity to discuss closed-door diplomatic talks, said the two sides are focused on convincing other countries to join in the effort.
+The official, who spoke on the condition of anonymity to discuss closed-door diplomatic talks, said the two sides are focused on convincing other countries to join the effort.

 The agreement was first reported by Reuters.

 Methane, the world’s second-most prevalent greenhouse gas, comes from an array of sources, including fossil-fuel extraction, landfills, livestock and other agricultural waste.
-It vanishes relatively quickly from the atmosphere, but in the short term it is about 85 times more potent than carbon dioxide in warming the planet.
+It vanishes relatively quickly from the atmosphere, but in the short term, it is about 85 times more potent than carbon dioxide in warming the planet.

-As atmospheric concentrations of the methane have continued to soar in recent years, international climate negotiators and scientists alike have focused more than ever on finding ways to rein in the powerful gas.
+As atmospheric concentrations of methane have continued to soar in recent years, international climate negotiators and scientists alike have focused more than ever on finding ways to rein in the powerful gas.

 Researchers have calculated that a full-scale push to cut methane emissions could slow the rate of the Earth’s warming as much as 30 percent.
-A study published this spring in the journal Environmental Research Letters, found that concerted efforts to curb methane could significantly help the world meet the central aim of the Paris climate accord — limiting warming to “well below” 2 degrees Celsius (3.6 degrees Fahrenheit) compared with preindustrial levels.
+A study published this spring in the journal Environmental Research Letters found that concerted efforts to curb methane could significantly help the world meet the central aim of the Paris climate accord — limiting warming to “well below” 2 degrees Celsius (3.6 degrees Fahrenheit) compared with preindustrial levels.

 The world already has warmed more than 1 degree Celsius (1.8 Fahrenheit), with few signs of slowing.
 And scientists have made clear that such warming will continue — and the calamities caused by climate change will only grow worse — without rapid and large-scale reductions in greenhouse gas emissions.